 Yes.
-If you are between 55-65 years old, you can make an annual catch-up contribution of $1,000.
+All individuals age 55 or older who is are not yet enrolled in Medicare may make an annual catch-up HSA contribution of $1,000.
 If you have a spouse, your catch-up contribution is still $1,000, unless your spouse has a separate HSA account, in which case he/she can make a separate catch-up contribution into his/her account.

 Articles in this section

 - What are the benefits of an HSA?

 - What are the requirements of an HSA?
 Am I eligible?

 - What designates a qualifying High Deductible Health Plan?

 - Do I have to get an HSA if I am on a High Deductible Health Plan?

 - How does money get into my HSA account?